 The "version", "type", "hdr_len", "sequence", and "source_id" fields form the NORM Common Message Header as described in Section 4.1.
-In addition to the NORM common message header and standard NORM_CMD fields, the NORM_CMD(FLUSH) message contains fields to identify the current status and logical transmit position of the sender.
+In addition to the NORM common message header and standard NORM_CMD fields, the NORM_CMD (FLUSH) message contains fields to identify the current status and logical transmit position of the sender.

 The "fec_id" field indicates the FEC type used for the flushing "object_transport_id" and implies the size and format of the "fec_payload_id" field.
-Note the "hdr_len" value for the NORM_CMD(FLUSH) message is 4 plus the size of the "fec_payload_id" field when no header extensions are present.
+Note the "hdr_len" value for the NORM_CMD (FLUSH) message is 4 plus the size of the "fec_payload_id" field when no header extensions are present.

 The "object_transport_id" and "fec_payload_id" fields indicate the sender's current logical "transmit position".
 These fields are interpreted in the same manner as in the NORM_DATA message type.
-Upon receipt of the NORM_CMD(FLUSH), receivers are expected to check their completion state through (including) this transmission position.
+Upon receipt of the NORM_CMD (FLUSH), receivers are expected to check their completion state through (including) this transmission position.
 If receivers have outstanding repair needs in this range, they SHALL initiate the NORM NACK Repair Process as described in Section 5.3.
-If receivers have no outstanding repair needs, no response to the NORM_CMD(FLUSH) is generated.
+If receivers have no outstanding repair needs, no response to the NORM_CMD (FLUSH) is generated.

-For NORM_OBJECT_STREAM objects using systematic FEC codes, receivers MUST request "explicit-only" repair of the identified "source_block_number" if the given "encoding_symbol_id" is less than the "source_block_len".
+For NORM OBJECT STREAM objects using systematic FEC codes, receivers MUST request "explicit-only" repair of the identified "source_block_number" if the given "encoding_symbol_id" is less than the "source_block_len".
 This condition indicates the sender has not yet completed encoding the corresponding FEC block and parity content is not yet available.
 An "explicit-only" repair request consists of NACK content for the applicable "source_block_number" which does not include any requests for parity-based repair.
 This allows NORM sender applications to "flush" an ongoing stream of transmission when needed, even if in the middle of an FEC block.
 Once the sender resumes stream transmission and passes the end of the pending coding block, subsequent NACKs from receivers SHALL request parity-based repair as usual.
 Note that the use of a systematic FEC code is assumed here.
+It should also be noted that a sender has the option of arbitrarily shortening a given code block when such an application "flush" occurs.
+In this case, the receiver will request explicit repair, but the sender MAY provide FEC-based repair (parity segments) in response.
+These parity segments MUST contain the corrected "source_block_len" for the shortened block and that "source_block_len" associated with segments containing parity content SHALL overrride the previously advertised "source_block_len".
+Similarly, the "source_block_len" associated with the highest ordinal "encoding_symbol_id" shall take precedence over prior symbols when a difference (e.g., due to code shortening at the sender) occurs.
 Normal receiver NACK initiation and construction is discussed in detail in Section 5.3.
-The OPTIONAL "acking_node_list" field contains a list of NormNodeIds for receivers from which the sender is requesting explicit positive acknowledgment of reception up through the transmission point identified by the "object_transport_id" and "fec_payload_id" fields.
-The length of the list can be inferred from the length of the received NORM_CMD(FLUSH) message.
+The OPTIONAL "acking_node_list" field contains a list of NormNodelds for receivers from which the sender is requesting explicit positive acknowledgment of reception up through the transmission point identified by the "object_transport_id" and "fec_payload_id" fields.
+The length of the list can be inferred from the length of the received NORM_CMD (FLUSH) message.
 When the "acking_node_list" is present, the lightweight positive acknowledgment process described in Section 5.5.3 SHALL be observed.